News & More

 DoxyPEP stands for Doxycycline Post-Exposure Prophylaxis.
 It’s an antibiotic strategy designed to reduce the risk of bacterial STIs such as:

-People take doxycycline within 24–72 hours after unprotected sex to prevent infection from taking hold.
+People take doxycycline within 24–72 hours after unprotected sex to help prevent infection from developing.
 This approach is supported in specific high-risk populations under BASHH guidance.

-PrEP (Pre-Exposure Prophylaxis) is a daily or event-based tablet that prevents HIV infection.
+PrEP (Pre-Exposure Prophylaxis) is a daily or event-based tablet used to prevent HIV infection.
 It contains antiretroviral medicines (tenofovir and emtricitabine) that block the virus from replicating if exposure occurs.

 Feature DoxyPEP PrEP